JingMatrix/ChromeXt/README.md

 1. the `Developer tools` page menu for the UserScript manager front end,
 2. the `Eruda console` page menu for other pages.

-For `Edge` browser, the menu is moved to the left corner inside the URL input bar.
+For `Edge` browser, these menus are moved to the page info menu, which locates at the left corner inside the URL input bar.

+## Bonus

+### Solution of system gesture conflicts

+The history forward gesture of Chrome is now available near the vertical center of screen.
+On other areas, only the system gesture is available.
+One can disable it through the `Developer options` menu.

 ### AD Blocker solution